What do I need to think about when making a will?Updated July 16

 For example, a lawyer can tell you how to reduce probate fees, if there are any dependants you should include in your will, and what happens if a beneficiary dies before you do.

-If you have a low income, you may be able to get help from the Wills Clinic at The 519 or the Queen’s University Elder Law Clinic.
+If you have a low income, you may be able to get help from Queen’s University Elder Law Clinic.
 You can also call your local community legal clinic to see if they help with wills.
 If you have a simple estate, there are services such as Axess Law, that provide legal services at lower rates.

 If you have a large or complicated estate, it might be a good idea to talk to a financial advisor as well an estates lawyer.